 Remove the CMOS battery

-Use this information to remove the CMOS battery.
+Follow instructions in this section to remove the CMOS battery.

 About this task